-A fortnightly garden waste collection service is offered to subscribers using a wheeled bin or compostable paper sacks sold in packs of ten.
-Prices and order details are shown below
+A fortnightly garden waste collection service is offered to subscribers using a wheeled bin or compostable paper sacks.
+Prices and service and order details are shown below.

 Annual renewal notices for wheeled bins are issued to subscribers and start from 1st April each year (1st March in West Somerset).
 New subscriptions can start from anytime during the year, but the full year fee will still apply for collections until renewals are due.
 Refunds cannot be issued for cancelling the service during the year.
 See terms and conditions.

 Garden waste is only collected in the pre-paid bins or sacks ordered from district councils.
 Wheeled bin lids should be closed when put out for collection.

 Garden waste collection service charges for 2017/18 are: